Close Menu

 Cholestasis of pregnancy is not a rare health complication.
 Many women suffer from this condition and still have a very safe, complication-free pregnancy and also give birth to healthy babies.
 Since cholestasis of pregnancy is a temporary impairment to the functioning of the pregnant woman’s liver, it will subside after delivery.

-However, an increase in bile levels in the blood can cause serious complications to both mother and baby.
-Hence it is very crucial to get it diagnosed and treated at the earliest.
+However, an increase in bile levels in the blood can cause serious complications for both mother and baby.
+Hence, it is crucial to get it diagnosed and treated as soon as possible.

-In some unfortunate cases, cholestasis of pregnancy that was not controlled has even resulted in stillbirth and premature birth, which leads us to our next section, does it affect the baby.
+In some unfortunate cases, cholestasis of pregnancy that was not controlled has even resulted in stillbirth and premature birth, which leads us to our next section.

 Does it Affect the Baby?

-Unfortunately, if left unchecked, cholestasis of pregnancy can in fact affect your unborn child.
-The effects on baby can be:
+Unfortunately, if left unchecked, cholestasis of pregnancy can affect your unborn child.
+The effects on the baby can be:

 • Low Birth Weight